Israeltheminer/Israeltheminer/README.md

 I'm an enthusiastic Web Software Developer and a hobby Smart Contract/Blockchain Developer.

-I love building user-friendly, beautiful React-Node.js applications and Smart Contracts using Solidity.
+I love building user-friendly, beautiful React-Node.js applications, Smart Contracts using Solidity and I enjoy collaborating.

-I enjoy collaborating and I specialize in JavaScript and also have experience working with TypeScript.
+I specialize in JavaScript and also have experience working with TypeScript.